JaydenKu03/MMU-FYP-System-PART2/README.md

     git clone https://github.com/JaydenKu03/MMU-FYP-System-PART2.git

 ### Note
+- Create a database call "fyp_web" and import the sample_data.sql

 - All navbar and footer are already added, the files are inside the template folder.

-- Create a database call "FYP" and import the sample_data.sql